-Growing Thyme Plants: Ornamental and Edible Herbs
+Thyme Plants: Ornamental and Edible Herbs

 If you look in the pantry of any kitchen, you will probably find a container filled with this aromatic herb.
-Thyme plants are often used to flavor soups, gravy, meat and vegetable dishes.
-I like to use it make herb butter.
-It also tastes great with fish and in lemon-flavored foods such as flavored ice tea or even cookies.
+A thyme plant (Thymus spp.
+Zones 4 to 9) is often used to flavor soups, gravy, meat and vegetable dishes.
+I like to use thyme to make herb butter.
+It also tastes great with fish and in lemon-flavored foods such as flavored iced tea or even cookies.

-In warmer climates, it can be grown as a perennial.
-Harvest throughout the entire year.
+In warmer climates, grow thyme as a perennial and harvest throughout the entire year.
 For gardeners in cooler climates, grow thyme as an annual.
 Its flowers add beauty to the garden in spring and summer.
 Thyme plants also serve as a pollinator plant for bees.

 Regular pruning of thyme is important.
 Otherwise it can become woody, producing few leaves and becoming unattractive.
 Begin pruning in spring and repeat in summer as needed.
 A good guideline is to remove 1/3 or less of the thyme plant each time.
 Finish pruning at least a month before the first frost or new growth can become severely damaged when cold temperatures hit.

 Where to Plant Thyme

 Thyme is quite a versatile plant in the garden.
 This herb can grow between bricks or stepping-stones, draping down over walls, in a rock garden or as a border plant.
 All varieties are fragrant and edible.